hailin-du/Path-to-Data-Science/Chapter 5 Notes.md

 ***
 ***
 # 5.4 Using `if` Statement to Handle List
+By combing `if` statement and list, we can handle specific tasks or do some interesting works
 ## 5.4.1 Checking for Specific Element
 #### Pizza Toppings
 ```python